jmar777/suspend/README.md

 ## Is `suspend` Ready To Be Used?

 Mmmm... probably not.
-Currently generators are only supported in unstable (v0.11.x) versions of Node.js, and **suspend** itself is very new.
+Currently generators are only supported in unstable (v0.11.x) versions of Node, and **suspend** itself is very new.
 I'll be eating my own dog food with it in side projects, and I would much appreciate feedback from any early adopters.
 If you find anything or have any suggestions, please open an issue (or email me at jmar777@gmail.com)!

 On a related note, **suspend** will adhere to [SemVer](http://semver.org/)-compliant version updates, so if you do happen to use it you won't have to worry about the rug being pulled out from under you.